MattRCole/plugin.video.piped/Readme.md

 Please please please include types.
 I know that limits backwards compatibility, but it's worth it.

 Warning: the `m3u8` library that `kodi` uses is older than the one available in `pypi` and has some differences.

+## Financial support

+If you find this addon useful, make a donation to the people @[Team Piped](https://github.com/TeamPiped)

 License: [GPL v.3](http://www.gnu.org/copyleft/gpl.html)